-It is important to remember that motorcycles are the same as cars when it comes the obeying traffic laws.
-This is why other statues in the Texas Transportation Code are applicable.
+- It is important to remember that motorcycles are the same as cars when it comes to obeying traffic laws.
+This is why other statutes in the Texas Transportation Code are applicable.

 I heard that helmet laws take away my freedom of choice as to whether to wear a helmet or not.
 Is that true?